kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 * Guarantee aligned resources for multiple containers in a pod.
 * Refactor to easily support different merge strategies for different policies.

-## Beta (v1.19) [WIP]
+## Beta (v1.19)

-* Separate Pod-level topology policy from node-level topology policy.
-* Extend Pod spec to describe a Pod-level topology policy.
+* Extend Pod spec to describe a preferred topology policy of a Pod in the Pod Spec.
-* Add Node-level `dynamic` policy.
+* Add `dynamic` policy flag and its implementation.

-* Add Pod-level `pod-level-single-numa-node` policy.
+## Beta (v1.20)
+* Deprecates the policy flag of the Topology Manager.

 ## GA (stable)

 * Add support for device-specific topology constraints beyond NUMA.
-* Support container-level topology policy.
 * Support hugepages alignment.
 * User feedback.
 * *TBD*